razorpay/blade/rfcs/2021-01-05-typography-scaling.md

 ### **Examples from the current system**
 Here are a few examples in the current system.
-- Dashboard Route - Desktop vs. Mobile:
+- **Dashboard Route - Desktop vs. Mobile:**
 ![Dashboard Route: Desktop vs. Mobile](./images/typography/dashboard-route-mobile-desktop-comparison.png)

-- Dashboard Invoices - Desktop vs. Mobile:
+- **Dashboard Invoices - Desktop vs. Mobile:**
 ![Dashboard Invoices: Desktop vs. Mobile](./images/typography/dashboard-invoices-mobile-desktop-comparison.png)

-- Dashboard Invoices (Mobile) - Font Ratios:
+- **Dashboard Invoices (Mobile) - Font Ratios:**
 ![Dashboard Invoices (Mobile): Font Ratios](./images/typography/dashboard-invoices-mobile-problems.png)

+In the above examples, you can see there is no scaling across different devices/screens.
+Which is not considered as a good experience as we are compromising on the readability of things on different devices.
 ### **Expected Outcome**
 A typography system that is more readable/consumable across different devices (mobiles/tablets/desktops).